NetDragon Websoft: Sale of 91 Wireless

-NetDragon sold its app store, 91 Wireless, to Baidu for $1.85 billion in what was hailed as the biggest deal ever in China's IT sector.
+NetDragon sold its app store, 91 Wireless, to Baidu in 2013 for $1.85 billion.
+At that time, the sale was hailed as the biggest deal ever in China's IT sector.
 As the company controlled less than 58% of 91 Wireless, Netdragon took an estimated $1.06 billion from the sale.

 The mobile applications available through this store, many of which are "91" branded, are quite disparate and include more than mobile games – running the gamut from fortune telling to wealth management.

 CSR

 The company sponsors the Fujian NetDragon Youth Business Foundation, which helps entrepreneurial youth to start a small business.